open-telemetry/opentelemetry-ebpf-profiler/design-docs/00000-nodejs-thread-context/README.md

   never publish a discovery struct.
 There is currently no mechanism in Node.js we could use to support this thread pool; such a mechanism would mean changing Node.js itself.
 - **Changing the record format.** Any change there belongs in OTEP 4947.
-Notably the semantics of mutating `trace-flags` after publication, which matters to SDKs that decide sampling late, is deliberately left to that OTEP.

 # Proposed Solution